 We are the Hyde Family.
 We wanted to do a little good in the world.
 While contemplating what we could do as a family project to teach our children about charity and serving others, we had a very inspired thought.
-We started buying Nativity scenes from artisans in poor or developing countries as a means of helping the artisans generate income in a way that preserved their dignity.
+We started buying Nativity scenes from artisans in developing countries as a means of helping the artisans generate income in a way that preserved their dignity.
 We thought we might buy a few Nativities, but now we have many.

 Click the article links to read more about our Nativity project.

 ► A Lesson in Helping Artisans through Trade, not Aid

 ► Economic Self-Reliance Newsletter, 5/09

 ► Salt Lake Tribune article, 12/23/05